-Okay that’s not quite the exact statistic nor is it scientifically tested, but I can attest as a classroom tutor, that it is largely accurate.
+Okay, that’s not quite the exact statistic nor is it scientifically tested, but I can attest as a classroom tutor, that it is largely accurate.
 Kids are generally very active.
 They love to run and dance, move things, throw stuff around, spin in circles, tell stories, etc. 60% of the time the classroom looks like chaos (again, that’s a rough personal estimate).

 Not to say learning how to focus isn’t valuable.
 So as adults, parents, and teachers, it’s important to balance both ends of the stick.
-Meditation is a technique that trains the mind in one pointed focus on the breath.
+Meditation is a technique that trains the mind in a one-pointed focus on the breath.
 The goal of meditation is that presence and focus will carry over into all of life.
 By infusing daily life with even a few moments of meditation, children (and adults) can experience one-pointed attention throughout the day.

 Riding the Waves not Fighting the Storm: A New Paradigm for Teachers